ethereum/go-ethereum/cmd/statet8n/README.md

 In order to meaningfully chain invocations, one would need to provide meaningful new `env`, otherwise the actual blocknumber (exposed to the EVM) would not increase.

-## TODO

-This specification and implementation is still draft, and subject to change.
-Some implementation leftovers are:

-- Make traces use different output files, right now it stores all traces in the same file (traces.jsonl)
-- Make the machine accept rlp-encoded transactions,
-- Right now, a missing `BLOCKHASH` lead to `panic`, and does not exit with the right exit code
-- It's not possible to provide blockhashes yet (not even specified how)